MortenSorensenNOR/TTT4145-Semester-Project/README.md

 The DSP blocks are Python with pybind11 C++ extensions on the hot paths;
 pure-Python fallbacks remain in place if an extension fails to import.
-Frame sync is a full-buffer normalised cross-correlation against the Zadoff-Chu preamble — peaks above 0.3 are accepted, and the correlation phase seeds the Costas loop so it never has to acquire blind.
+Frame sync is a full-buffer normalised cross-correlation against the Zadoff-Chu preamble where peaks above 0.3 are accepted.
+The correlation phase seeds the Costas loop so it never has to lock on blind.

 ## Frame format